rankutah/blog/sites/rank-utah/content/_index.md

 {{< hero img="../media/clear-presence-image-of-small-business.avif" bleed="true" overlay="true" overlayShade="bg-black/40" align="center" vh="svh" >}}
 # Website Design & Local SEO Services {.text-white}
-Fast, high‑performance websites with local SEO so more customers find you.
+Fast websites with local SEO so more customers find you.
 {.text-white}
 {{<button url="#learn-more" text="Learn More">}}{{<button url="/pricing" text="Pricing">}}
 {{< /hero >}}

 <span id="learn-more" class="block" style="scroll-margin-top: calc(var(--site-header-h, 64px) + 8px)" aria-hidden="true"></span>
-## Small Agency vs. Big Agency
+## Small Team vs. Big Agency

 {{< cols min="18rem" gap="2rem" v="start">}}

 {{< col card="true" bg="gray-100" darkbg="gray-800" y="start" >}}
 ## Small Agency ✅

-### 1. Personal Service & Better Results
+### 1. Talk to the person building the site
-Work directly with a dedicated expert who builds your site.
-This direct line means better collaboration, a clearer focus on your business goals, and a final product that brings in leads.
+Work directly with the person doing the work.
+That keeps communication simple and helps the website bring in more calls and messages.

-### 2. Custom-Built for Performance
+### 2. Built to load fast
-Your site is built from the ground up to be fast, lightweight, and perfectly tailored to your needs.
-No bloated templates or unnecessary features that slow you down.
+Pages are built to be quick and easy to use on phones and computers.
+No extra clutter that slows things down.

 ### 3. Dedicated Ongoing Support
 Need an update?
 Call, text, or email for direct support.
 Get responsive, ongoing help from the person who knows your project inside and out.

 ### 4. Affordable Monthly Pricing
-With no agency overhead, you get top-tier work without the shocking price tag.
-Simple, transparent monthly pricing with no long-term contracts.
+Skip big-agency overhead.
+Get clear monthly pricing with no long-term contract.

 {{< /col >}}